kyma-project/istio/docs/user/00-30-dns-proxying.md

   resolution: DNS
 ```

 Results in DNS queries for `db.example.com` returning an auto-allocated IP like `240.240.0.1` instead of the actual external IP.
-The sidecar then routes traffic for `240.240.0.1:3306` to the resolved backend.
+The proxy then routes traffic for `240.240.0.1:3306` to the resolved backend.

 To opt out of auto-allocation for a specific ServiceEntry, add the following label: